Arnica, common, Arnica Montana hero image

 Arnica, common, Arnica Montana

-Arnica ointment, which naturopath doesn’t have it in her arsenal?
+Arnica ointment, which natural healer does not have it in their arsenal?
 I certainly do.
-I also had the pleasure of seeing this cheerful plant in real life in the Drents-Friese Wold.
-Of course I left her as I found her, because arnica is protected.
-I won’t reveal where she is either, because not everyone is equally conscientious when it comes to letting vulnerable plants be.
+I had the pleasure of seeing this cheerful plant in real life in the Drents-Friese Wold.
+Of course, I left it where I found it, because arnica, Arnica montana, is protected.
+I will not share where it lives either, since not everyone is equally conscientious when it comes to letting vulnerable plants be.

 Healing properties of Arnica montana